 The first entry in an ordered pair is the abscissa.
 The second entry an ordered pair is the ordinate.
 The plural of abscissa is abscissae.
 In the ordered pair (4, -2), the abscissa is 4 and the ordinate is -2.

 Equality of Ordered Pairs

 Two ordered pairs are equal if and only if their corresponding elements are equal: (a1, b1) = (a2, b2) if and only if a1 = a2 and b1 = b2.

 An ordered triple is a set of three numbers where order matters.
 Ordered triples are used, among other things, to define a point in a three dimensional Cartesian space.
 An example of an ordered triple is (x0, y0, z0).

 All Math Words Encyclopedia is a service of

-Life is a Story Problem.org.
+Life is a Story Problem LLC.

-Copyright © 2018 Life is a Story Problem.org.
+Copyright © 2018 Life is a Story Problem LLC.
 All rights reserved.

-This work is licensed under a Creative Commons Attribution-Noncommercial-Share Alike 3.0 License
+This work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License